Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Preliminaries

 \begin{definition}[Trace and Event Log] Given a set of labels $\labels$, a \emph{trace} $t$ is a finite sequence of labels $t=\langle l_1,l_2,\dots,l_n\rangle \in \labels^*$ such that $l_i \in \labels$ for any $1\leq i \leq n$.
 An \emph{event log} $\logL$ is a set of traces. \end{definition}

-The size of a trace $t$ is defined by its number of elements and shorthanded as $\left|t\right|$, while $t[i]$ retrieves the $i$-th element in the trace.
+The size of a trace $t$ is the number of elements it contains, shorthanded as $\left|t\right|$, and $t[i]$ retrieves the $i$-th element in the trace.
+Further, $t[i,j]$ retrieves the sequence of elements in $t$ from position $i$ up to position $j$.
+Finally, we use $\oplus$ to denote the concatenation of two sequences, i.e. $t[1]\oplus t[2,\left|t\right|]=t$.

 An event log can be represented as a FSM called \emph{Deterministic Acyclic Finite State Automaton (DAFSA)}, as described in \cite{ReissnerCDRA17}.
-The DAFSA of an event log will denoted as $\dfa = (\dfaNodes,\dfaArcs,\dfaSource,\dfaFinStates)$, with the elements listed in Def.~\ref{FSM} with subscript $\dafsa$.
-Figure~\ref{fig:runningExampleLog} shows an event log, where every trace is annotated with an identifier.
-This identifier will be useful to keep track of the trace transformations presented in the next section.
+A DAFSA is a lossless representation of the event log, where every trace in the event log is represented as a path from the initial node to one of the final nodes.
+It is also an exact representation as it does not contain any paths that are not also traces in the event log.
+It uses prefix and suffix compression to achieve a minimal size of the FSM in terms of arcs and nodes \cite{daciukJ00}.
+The DAFSA of an event log is denoted as $\dfa = (\dfaNodes,\dfaArcs,\dfaSource,\dfaFinStates)$, with the elements listed in Def.~\ref{FSM} with subscript $\dafsa$.
+Figure~\ref{fig:runningExampleLog} shows the input event log of the running example, where every trace is annotated with an identifier.
+This identifier will be useful to keep track of its tandem repeats in subsection~\ref{sec:tandemRepeats} and the trace transformations presented in the next section.